Compare credit cards with an interest-free period

 • If you make purchases at the end of the introductory period

-• If you use the card for things other than purchases, such as balance transfers and cash advances, you will typically be charged the balance transfer rate and cash advance rate respectively
+• If you use the card for reasons other than purchases, such as balance transfers and cash advances, you will typically be charged interest at the balance transfer rate and cash advance rate respectively

 0% balance transfer offers